wrobel2131/valentine-game/README.md

-To install required dependencies, go to project folder and run
+To get started with Valentines Game:
+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Install the dependencies:

 ```